samuelhernandez99/YouTube_Viewer_Sentiment/README.md

-A tutorial-based project for practicing end-to-end MLOps pipeline concepts, including data versioning, experiment tracking, and containerized deployment.
+A tutorial-based project for practicing end-to-end MLOps pipeline concepts, including data versioning, experiment tracking, containerized deployment, cloud deployment, and a dashboard for visualizing sentiment analysis.